 The circle indicate the time we are discussing in this section

-In Muromachi period, emperor’s power became weak, instead shogun (将軍) held all the political power.
+In the Muromachi period, the emperor’s power became weak, shogun (将軍) held all the political power.
 Little by little, several groups of samurai who were called Shugo Daimyou (守護大名), started to gain the political power and economic power by holding the important offices in the Muromachi Bakufu (government).
-They also owned large land.
-Some of the names of Shugo Daimyo were Hosokawa family, and the Yamana family.
+They also owned a large land.
+Some of the names of Shugo Daimyo were Hosokawa family and the Yamana family.

-*Hino Tomiko (日野富子)——————The wife of Shogun Yoshimasa.
-She took advantage of her political privileges to raise a large amount of money, then loaned them to the high officials with high interest.
-She also invested in rice commodity market to raise the price of rice and sold with a high profit.
-The corruption reached to an uncontrollable level.
+Hino Tomiko (日野富子)——————The wife of Shogun Yoshimasa.
+She took advantage of her political privileges to raise a large amount of money, then loan them to the high officials with high interest.
+She also invested in the rice commodity market to raise the price of rice and sold with a high profit.
+The corruption reached an uncontrollable level.